ctzhu/NeoVim_w64_ready_to_use/Readme.md

 Known Bugs:
 ----
 * Exiting QT-GUI, i.e., by a `:q` command, requires an additional keyboard or mouse event to the GUI windows to actually exit the GUI.
+Therefore a workaround is to issue `:q<cr><cr>` instead of `:q<cr>` to exit the GUI.